 Phase 1 (2015) was based in NSW and involved shadowing professionals as they visit families in their homes.
 We observed what happens, looking out for instances that relate to the concepts and questions above.
 It was important to begin with observation, because enabled us to know what questions to ask in subsequent interview-based phases.

 Phase 2 (2016) was again based in NSW, and involved tracking the relationship between professionals and families over several months.
 This allowed us to trace longer term outcomes for families and how they come about.
 We did this through a sequence of interviews with both professionals and parents.

-Phase 3 involves data collection in NSW, Tasmania and South Australia.
-Here we use one-off interviews to collect stories of positive change.
-In this phase we will spread fieldwork over a wide range of services and sites.
+Phase 3 involved data collection in NSW, Tasmania and South Australia.
+Here we used one-off interviews to collect stories of positive change.
+In this phase we spread fieldwork over a wide range of services and sites.